securityvoid/ynab-mcp-server/README.md

 ## MCP Client Installation

 This project supports integration with the most popular MCP clients.
-Follow the instructions below for your preferred environment:
+Follow the instructions below for your preferred environment.
+All examples use your forked version from GitHub (`github:securityvoid/ynab-mcp-server`).

 ### Cline

 1. **Install Cline**: [Cline Download & Docs](https://docs.cline.bot/)
 2. **Install the Cline VS Code Extension** (recommended for best experience)
 3. **Add this MCP server**:
-   - Use the Cline MCP Marketplace (Extensions tab in Cline) to search for and install `ynab-mcp-server`.
+   - In the Cline MCP Marketplace (Extensions tab), search for and install `ynab-mcp-server`.
-   - Or, add manually in your Cline MCP settings (see [Cline MCP Docs](https://docs.cline.bot/mcp-servers/mcp-server-from-github)).
+   - Or, add manually in your Cline MCP settings:
+     ```json
+     {
+       "mcpServers": {
+         "ynab-mcp-server": {
+           "command": "npx",
+           "args": ["github:securityvoid/ynab-mcp-server"]
+         }
+       }
+     }
+     ```
+   - This ensures Cline uses your forked version from GitHub.
 4. **Set your YNAB API token** in the MCP server config or as an environment variable.

 ### Cursor

 1. **Install Cursor IDE**: [Cursor Download](https://www.cursor.so/)
 2. **Install Node.js** (required for MCP servers): [Node.js Download](https://nodejs.org/)
-3. **Add the MCP Installer** (recommended):
-   - Run: `npm install -g cursor-mcp-installer-free`
-   - Or use: `npx cursor-mcp-installer-free`
+3. **Configure Cursor to use your forked MCP server from GitHub:**
-   - Add to your Cursor MCP config (`~/.cursor/mcp.json` on Mac/Linux, `%USERPROFILE%\.cursor\mcp.json` on Windows):
+   - Open your Cursor MCP config file (`~/.cursor/mcp.json` on Mac/Linux, `%USERPROFILE%\.cursor\mcp.json` on Windows)
+   - Add the following configuration:
      ```json
      {
        "mcpServers": {
          "ynab-mcp-server": {
            "command": "npx",
-           "args": ["ynab-mcp-server"]
+           "args": ["github:securityvoid/ynab-mcp-server"]
          }
        }
      }
      ```
+   - This ensures Cursor will always use your forked version from GitHub (username: securityvoid).
-   - Restart Cursor to apply changes.
+4. **Restart Cursor** to apply changes.

 ### Claude Desktop